cantis/pythonmockone/readme.md

 Well I got it working for a little while, but now I'm having a path issue with the tests, either the tests work or the main works, I REALLY wish I understood python pathing properly... this is aggravating!
 The test can't find the main module (even though my linter doesn't complain)

 **2023-01-06**
 Got the test configuration figured out!
-I added a python path entry in the pyproject.toml file to include the `app` and `app/core` directories!
+I added a python path entry in the `pyproject.toml` file to include the `app` and `app/core` directories!
 That got everything working properly!!!

 I am also trying out a new linter  - [ruff](https://github.com/charliermarsh/ruff) it suggests that it has near parity with flake8 but is configurable in `pyproject.toml`

+By and large this completes this effort, I'm able to create the Postgres database, configure and run the tests and mock the Postgres database, now to move this knowledge into one of my own projects.